 0732 2468 3328

 The Johannes Kepler University supports sustainability in action, ranging from academia and administration to the campus living space and collaboration efforts:

-The JKU is initiating and supporting a wide range of projects based on its activities in practicing sustainability:
+The JKU initiates and supports a wide range of projects and activities designed to promote sustainability: